Hedge trimmers: When and how to trim a hedge

 In our gardening how-to guide, we'll tell you the best time of year to trim all your hedges - including cypress, privet, beech and laurel.
-We also give you tips on how to cut hedges, to leave you with a great looking boundary.
+We also give you tips on how to cut hedges, to leave you with a sharp, neat finish.

-If you struggle with your old hedge trimmer, or don't have one, you may want to check out our hedge trimmer reviews.
+If you struggle with your old hedge trimmer, or don't have one, take a look at our hedge trimmer reviews.

 Box (Buxus) hedges are good for neat edging.
 Trim in September at the end of the growing season, but hard prune in late spring.
 Do not cut when the foliage is wet or when the weather is humid as this can increase the risk of box blight infection.

 Box blight can devastate hedges, starting with brown patches which lead to large scale die-back.
 For affected hedges the only solution is to remove the plants and choose an alternative.
 Spraying with a fungicide will not halt the spread long-term and there are few products available to the home gardener.